G20 and G21 G Code: Metric and Imperial Unit Conversion CNC Programming

 I put that in all caps for emphasis.
 If you’re handed a program, and you change a G20 to a G21 G Code or vice versa, you’d better also change the coordinates accordingly or be darned sure that what was there was wrong.
 Imagine taking a properly written program in millimeters and telling the control to assume the units are inches.
 That would be like scaling all the dimensions up by 25.4 since 1″ = 25.4 millimeters.

 G20 and G21 G Codes simply tell the controller what units the g-code program’s coordinates are in.
 G20 specifies Imperial (inch) and G21 specifies Metric (mm) units.

 Once the controller knows what units you’re giving it, it uses that knowledge to convert the coordinates to the unit system it uses internally.
 Most controllers can be set up to use either Metric or Imperial internally, and they will also have a default for what units they’re expecting if the part program has no G20 or G21.

 Another thought is that it’s a bad idea to include both inch and Metric units (and therefore G20 and G21) in the same program.
 It’s just going to be way too confusing.

-How Do I Convert My Part Program to Different Units?
+How Do I Convert My GCode from Inches to Metric or Vice Versa?

 By now you’re wondering, “If I can’t use G20/G21 to convert my g-code from Metric to Imperial (or vice versa), how can I do unit conversions?”